The Human Truth Foundation

 q=199.

 When it comes to ensuring human rights and freedom, The UK leads the world, setting excellent examples.
-The UK does the best in terms of commentary in Human Rights Watch reports21.
-It comes in the best 20 for supporting personal, civil & economic freedoms22, its success in fighting anti-semitic prejudice23 (one of the best in Europe), LGBT equality24 and in the rate of gender bias (from 7 indicators)25.
-And finally, it does better than average in opposing gender inequality26, supporting press freedom27, speed of uptake of HR treaties28, its nominal commitment to Human Rights29 (but bad for Europe) and in freethought30 (but bad for Europe).
+The UK does the best in commentary in Human Rights Watch reports21.
+It comes in the best 20 when it comes to supporting personal, civil & economic freedoms22, its success in fighting anti-semitic prejudice23 (amongst the best in Europe), LGBT equality24 and in the rate of gender bias (from 7 indicators)25.
+And finally, it does better than average in opposing gender inequality26, supporting press freedom27, speed of uptake of HR treaties28, its nominal commitment to Human Rights29 (but low for Europe) and in freethought30.
 There are "significant concerns" for the protections of Brits living abroad, and for long-term EU nationals living in the UK31, as popularist rhetoric surrounding a "no deal" Brexit would result in loss of access to pensions and elements of justice and welfare services for up to 10 million Brits throughout the EU32.

 For tables, charts and commentary, see: